supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex5_Perform_Attacks.md

 In this task, you will perform attacks on a host with the Security Events connector configured and Sysmon configured.

-1. Login to WIN2 virtual machine with the password as provided in the environment tab.
+1. 1.
+In the WIN1 virtual machine, search for **Hyper-V** from the bottom windows search bar and select to open.

+1. Right click on the **WIN2** virtual machine and select start, then again right-click on the **WIN2** virtual machine and select **connect**.

+1. Enter the **Password** as `Password.1!!` when prompted.

-2. In the search of the task bar, enter *CMD*.
+1. In the search of the task bar, enter *CMD*.
 Command Prompt will be displayed in the search results.
 Right-click on the Command Prompt and select **Run as Administrator**.
 Accept and User Account Control prompts that appear.

-3. In the command prompt, enter the command in each row pressing Enter key after each row:
+1. In the command prompt, enter the command in each row pressing Enter key after each row:

 ```Command
 cd \